 - The assent is not given and the bill is withheld from becoming an act.

 - The bill may be reserved for the consideration of the President.

 What are the Pardoning Powers of the Governor?

-The Governor can pardon, grant a reprieve, a respite, suspend or commute the punishment of any person convicted of any offence against state law.
+The Governor can pardon, grant a reprieve, a respite, suspend or commute the punishment of any person convicted of any offense against state law.
 The Governor cannot, however, pardon a death sentence.
 Only suspend or remit is allowed.
 Only the President has the power to pardon a death sentence.

 You can find more UPSC-related preparation materials and other articles with the links given in the table below:

 |NCERT Books||UPSC Exam Pattern||Current Affairs Quiz|

 |Core Sector||Census of India 2011||UPSC Mains Syllabus in Hindi|

 |Asia Pacific Group||UN Organs||NRC Registration|